theRealZing/ICL-X9.37/README.md

 x9.37 Image Cash Letter viewer.
 Updated to C#.Net(VS 2010).
 Currently allows viewing and searching of X9 files, supports ASCII Encoding, Exporting the images to multiple single TIF and ICL File summary page is included for easy verification.

-VB.net project ignored in this fork.
+VB.net project removed in this fork.

 open source under the MIT license and is free for commercial use.